Water filter - How to choose a drinking water filter?

 - High TDS (high mineralization).

-That is why it is important to have a quality drinking water filter that contributes to both the safety of the water and its improvement in taste and quality.
+That is why it is important for a drinking water filter to be of high quality, contributing to both water safety and the improvement of its taste and quality.

-Here's a key detail we need to know - drinking water always requires depth filtration.
+Here is the main detail we absolutely must know - drinking water always needs in-depth filtration.

-A very simple mechanical, activated carbon filter or jug-type water filter:
+A very simple mechanical, activated carbon filter or pitcher-type water filter:

 - Excess salts;